dentolos19/fakerspotter/FakerSpotter/wwwroot/data/about.md

-﻿FakerSpotter is a escape room questionnaire where it tests you as well as teach you how to protect yourself from fake news.
+﻿FakerSpotter is a digital toolkit for learning on how to protect yourself from fake news.

-This digital toolkit is targetted at young people (particularly students) and designed to teach them by giving them a series of questions where they need to correctly answer them consecutively in order to proceed into the next room.
-We teach them by learning from their mistakes, basically a trial-and-error type of escape room game.
+We teach players by making them learn from their mistakes and through trial-and-error.
+The leaderboards was added in order to incite the players with the feeling of competivitiveness and motivation.

-Hosted at <a href="https://github.com/dentolos19/FakerSpotter" target="_blank">GitHub</a>, powered by <a href="https://dotnet.microsoft.com" target="_blank_">.NET</a>.
+Hosted at [GitHub](https://github.com/dentolos19/FakerSpotter), powered by [.NET](https://dotnet.microsoft.com).

 ##### Research Materials